 Renewable electricity generation, such as wind power or photovoltaics, depends on the time of day or year.
 To complicate things, use profiles – i.e., the need for energy over a day or a season – often do not correspond to production profiles.
 Due to the further expansion of renewable generation capacity, the spatial distance between generation and consumption of electrical energy is also an infrastructural challenge for decarbonisation.
 Essential elements in solving this challenge are storage technologies that store temporary or regional energy surpluses and provide them when needed.
 Therefore, several methods for storing electrical energy range from hydraulic pumped storage units to flywheels and electrochemical storage systems (batteries).

 From a security of supply point of view, storage facilities are only one option among many other flexibility options (e.g., load shifting on the consumer side).
 In addition, storage facilities, which are always associated with conversion losses, are usually the economically most expensive option for integrating fluctuating generation plants.
 The economic operation of new storage facilities is, therefore, currently only possible to a limited extent.
 This is usually only possible if storage facilities are in a position to offer other essential system services (e.g., frequency maintenance through control and reserve power).

-This study for the Austrian Parliament will focus primarily on environmental issues, economic and social aspects and less on technical and business perspectives.
-Not only do the various electricity storage technologies provide multiple opportunities for a decentralized, decarbonized electricity infrastructure, they may also pose challenges in terms of resource use in production or disposal and/or reuse of electrochemical storage systems.
+This study for the Austrian Parliament focused primarily on environmental issues, economic and social aspects, and less on technical and business perspectives.
+For example, the various electricity storage technologies provide multiple opportunities for a decentralized, decarbonized electricity infrastructure.
+Still, they may also pose challenges due to resource use in producing, disposing, and/or reusing these electrochemical storage systems.

 11/2018 - 06/2019